tsljgj/anlp-fall2025-hw2/README.md

 2. **Document retriever** (implement sparse, dense and hybrid retrieval)
 3. **Document reader** (aka. question-answering system) (can use existing models)

-For the core retrieval components listed below, you MUST implement the retrieval logic directly using foundational libraries (e.g., sentence-transformers, scikit-learn, numpy).
+For the core retrieval components listed below, you **MUST** implement the retrieval logic directly using foundational libraries (e.g., sentence-transformers, scikit-learn, numpy).
 You cannot use high-level RAG frameworks like LangChain, LlamaIndex, or similar tools that abstract away the retrieval implementation:

 **Document Chunking**: Large documents need to be broken down into smaller, manageable pieces (chunks) for effective retrieval, since embedding models have token limits and retrieving overly large text segments can dilute relevance and overwhelm the generation model.
 Implement document chunking strategies that split documents into appropriately-sized segments while preserving semantic coherence.
-You may want to implement and try out different approaches (e.g., fixed-size with overlap to maintain context across boundaries, sentence-aware chunking to preserve linguistic units, paragraph-based chunking to respect natural document structure), since chunking strategy can have a significant impact on downstream retrieval and generation performance.
+You may want to implement and try out different approaches (e.g., fixed-size with overlap, sentence-aware chunking, paragraph-based chunking etc.), since chunking strategy can have a significant impact on downstream retrieval and generation performance.
 Consider edge cases like very short documents, very long paragraphs, and documents with special formatting.

 **Hybrid Retrieval**: Implement a system that combines dense (vector-based) and sparse (keyword-based) retrieval: